High-dose chemotherapy and stem cell transplant for Ewing tumors

 One of the most common short-term effects is an increased risk of serious infections.
 Antibiotics are often given to try to prevent this.
 Other side effects, like low red blood cell and platelet counts, might require blood product transfusions or other treatments.

 Late and long-term side effects: Some complications and side effects can last for a long time or might not occur until years after the transplant.
 These can include:

 - Problems with the thyroid or other hormone-making glands

 - Cataracts (damage to the lens of the eye that can affect vision)

 - Damage to bones or problems with bone growth

 - Development of another cancer (including leukemia) years later

-Be sure to talk to your child's doctor before the transplant to learn about possible long-term effects your child may have.
+Be sure to talk to your child’s doctor before the transplant to learn about possible long-term effects your child might have.

 For more on stem cell transplants, see Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).